 3. Failing to correctly analyze the impact of a financing round

-Many founders don’t take the time or simply don’t know how to correctly model the impact of a new round of preferred stock.
+Many founders don’t take the time or simply don’t know how to correctly model the impact of a new round of preferred stock or convertible note.

 You’ve probably encountered terms like liquidation preference, participation rights and participation caps.
 If you don’t know what these terms mean, you should take the time to learn how preferred stock affects the value of your equity.
 Many entrepreneurs have unknowingly given up too much value (through ignorance or by mistake) when negotiating terms.

 Convertible notes can be tricky too.
 These instruments (like KISS notes and SAFE notes) have provisions like conversion caps, conversion discounts, and warrant coverage, which can sometimes mask how much dilution will actually result from the conversion.
 If you opt to raise money this way, you must take the time understand convertible debt and how it affects your cap table.